introduction to Grant writing

 WHY?

-grants help facilitate urgent, positive & lasting change across communities.
+Grants help facilitate urgent, positive & lasting change across communities.

 Articulate your vision & mission statement